CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexBaseCluster.md

 `func (o *HyperflexBaseCluster) UnsetChildClusters()`

 UnsetChildClusters ensures that no value is present for ChildClusters, not even an explicit nil
-### GetParentCluster

-`func (o *HyperflexBaseCluster) GetParentCluster() HyperflexBaseClusterRelationship`

-GetParentCluster returns the ParentCluster field if non-nil, zero value otherwise.

-### GetParentClusterOk

-`func (o *HyperflexBaseCluster) GetParentClusterOk() (*HyperflexBaseClusterRelationship, bool)`

-GetParentClusterOk returns a tuple with the ParentCluster field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetParentCluster

-`func (o *HyperflexBaseCluster) SetParentCluster(v HyperflexBaseClusterRelationship)`

-SetParentCluster sets ParentCluster field to given value.

-### HasParentCluster

-`func (o *HyperflexBaseCluster) HasParentCluster() bool`

-HasParentCluster returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)